timinh/vite-template/README.md

 ```
 npm run build
 ```
-distribution files will be generated in the 'dist' folder.
+distribution files will be generated in the `dist` folder.
-You can deploy the 'dist' folder on you server.
+You can deploy the `dist` folder on you server.

-Use the preview command to preview the site from the 'dist' folder :
+Use the preview command to preview the site from the `dist` folder :

 ```
 npm run preview